college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

 # Revisiting the Interaction of GPCR based on a Machine Learning Classifier
 ## Description:

 Here, the Machine Learning based Classifiers have been built to learn the interaction of GPCR protein-ligand complexes.
-The interactions are further learned using the SHAP analysis.
+The interactions are further learned using the SHAP plot.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86823471/179157682-86244330-919c-4890-a250-1a91503bc18a.png"/>